Jahiem White

-Jahiem White is an American college football running back for the West Virginia Mountaineers.
+Jahiem White (born April 19, 2005) is an American college football running back for the North Texas Mean Green.
+He previously played for the West Virginia Mountaineers.

-Early years
+Early life

 White attended William Penn Senior High School in York, Pennsylvania.
 As a senior in 2022, he had 1,918 rushing yards and 37 touchdowns and was named the York Daily Record Offensive Player of the Year.
 As a junior, he had 2,128 rushing yards and 31 touchdowns.
 For his high school career, White had a school record 5,780 career rushing yards.
 He committed to West Virginia University to play college football.

 College career

+West Virginia

 As a true freshman at West Virginia in 2023, White led the team with 842 yards rushing.
 He ended the season with 109 carries and four touchdowns.

+On December 8, 2025, White announced that he would enter the transfer portal.

+North Texas

+On January 7, 2026, White announced that he would transfer to North Texas.